G-Spot (TV series)

-G-Spot is a Canadian adult comedy television series.
+G-Spot is a Canadian comedy television series.
 The show debuted on The Movie Network and Movie Central on April 25, 2005 and ran for two seasons until April 3, 2006, and is also seen on the Showcase and E! network.
 The show is executive produced by, written by and stars Brigitte Bako.
-A third season began airing in 2009 with eight new episodes.
+A third season aired in 2009 with eight new episodes.